matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 ## Issues

-We should probably ignore missing read receipts from bots when deciding whether to self_destruct.
+We should probably ignore missing read receipts from bots when deciding whether to self-destruct.
 This is blocked on having a good way to identify bots.

-Should we even bother sending a redaction, versus just having all the servers behave as if a redaction has been received?
+The behaviour for rooms with more than 2 participants ends up being a bit strange.
+The client (and server) starts the expiry countdown on the message as soon as the participant has read it.
+This means that someone can look over the shoulder of another user to see the content again.
+This is probably a feature rather than a bug(?)

 ## Security considerations